Erikas-Ramanauskas/Milestone-Project-1/README.md

 - ### Header / Footer

-- All of pages contain same header and footer with navigation links.
-Apart Home one having extended header.
-I chose a picture that would not only clearly would represent exacly what the company/website is about but also would have clear brick contrast behind a navigation bar as a client browses to other pages.
-Additionaly the colours of the picture allowed me to blen it in with bacgroudn and other chosen colours.
+- All pages contain the same header and footer with navigation links.
+Apart from Home one has an extended header.
+I chose a picture that would not only clearly represent exactly what the company/website is about but also would have clear brick contrast behind a navigation bar as a client browses to other pages.
+Additionally, the colors of the picture allowed me to blend them in with the background and other chosen colors.

-- Header contains of svg logo that draws it self once the page is open, the title of the the company, navigation bar for all 4 pages and main contact lins: Phone and Email.This was implemented to to have easy accses for the user to all the important links and quick accses to contacting the team for consultation.
+- Header contains svg logo that draws itself once the page is open, the title of the company, navigation bar for all 4 pages, and main contact lins: Phone and Email.
+This was implemented to have easy access for the user to all the important links and quick access to contacting the team for a consultation.

-- Footer contains animation responsive 4 social media links for a visitor to visit if they wish to check social media of Brick by Brick.
+- Footer contains animation responsive 4 social media links for visitors to visit if they wish to check the social media of Brick by Brick.

 - ### Home page

-- Home page header picture is extended 100% screen size height and containing additional hero outer with quick catchy summary of what the company does with clear call to action button to fill in the form by the visitor.
+- The home page header picture is extended by 100% screen size height and contains an additional hero outer with a quick catchy summary of what the company does with a clear call to action button to fill in the form by the visitor.

-- The main section consist of 4 parts.
-Three parts briefly explaining what is a company about, what services do they offer and the last one is customer review carousel for visitors to view recomendations.
-I have alternated a background colours for each part to make them stand out from each other.
+- The main section consists of 4 parts.
+The three parts briefly explain what is a company about, and what services they offer and the last one is a customer review carousel for visitors to view recommendations.
+I have alternated background colors for each part to make them stand out from each other.

 - ### About us page

-- About us page consist of 2 parts.
-One is an explanation about general Brick by Brick team and the second is individual member profiles.
-Each profile is made in to a card with picture at the top and text below.
+- About us page consists of 2 parts.
+One is an explanation about the general Brick by Brick team and the second is individual member profiles.
+Each profile is made into a card with the picture at the top and text below.

 - ### Galery page

-- Galery is consisting of responsive picture layout of Companies works.
-It is designed with intent that with smaller screen sizes less of pictures are added per row and more pictures when screen sizes gets bigger.
+- Gallery is consisting of a responsive picture layout of the Company's works.
+It is designed with the intent that with smaller screen sizes less of pictures are added per row and more pictures are when screen sizes get bigger.

-- Additionaly user can scrol their mouse on each picture to have animation reveling the general lociation and the project done for that particular picture.For phones and tables this is done with a click on the picture
+- Additionally, user can scroll their mouse on each picture to have animation revealing the general location and the project done for that particular picture.
+For phones and tablets, this is done with a click on the picture

 - ### Contact page

-- contact page is designed for people who ould like to get a quotation or directly contact the company them selves.
+- contact page is designed for people who would like to get a quotation or directly contact the company themselves.
-- With first section at the row having main ways to contact or visit including email, phone, and adress.
-For people who ould like to copy/paste the contact detail i left those unclickable, however the titles (Phone, Email, Lociation) are made with links and hover animation to allow both functionalities in a same section.
+- With the first section of the row has the main ways to contact or visit including email, phone, and address.
+For people who would like to copy/paste the contact detail, I left those unclickable, however, the titles (Phone, Email, Location) are made with links and hover animation to allow both functionalities in the same section.

-- Additional form is added as a second section for those who might have missed in a home page with same functionality just in a different colours and hover effects.
+- Additional form is added as a second section for those who might have missed a home page with the same functionality just in different colors and hover effects.

-- Lastly the google maps is added for people who would be looking to visit showroom
+- Lastly, google maps is added for people who would be looking to visit a showroom

 ## Technologies Used